NWChemEx/PluginPlay/_sources/developer/design/call_graph.rst.txt

    the code boundary in type-erased form.

-To try and make the design from the last section more intuitive consider Fig. :numref:`fig_data_flow`.
+To try and make the design from the last section more intuitive consider :numref:`fig_data_flow`.
 The left side shows the process of passing data into a :ref:`module`.
 This can be passing data into the first :ref:`module` in the call graph or from one :ref:`module` in the call graph to another.
 The first step is to type-erase the data.
 This is done by feeding the data through